nirajchaurasiya/youtubeclone-nextjs/README.md

-# twitter
+# Youtube-Client (Made With NextJs)

-Welcome to my new project which is a twitter clone.
+Welcome to my new project which is a youtube clone.
 Here, you can login, register, tweet, like, comment, delete your tweets etc.

 # Note: